Arkansas Geography Degree Programs

 Faculty Research and Student Projects

-The Geography Department faculty are actively engaged in research across a wide range of topics, such as water conservation, wildfire ecology, the impacts of transportation systems on regional economies, and storm development.
-Students have the opportunity to participate in faculty-led research projects or develop their own inquiries.
+The Geography Department faculty is actively engaged in research across a wide range of topics, such as water conservation, wildfire ecology, the impacts of transportation systems on regional economies, and storm development.
+Students can participate in faculty-led research projects or develop their inquiries.
 Recent student projects have included studies on urban planning impacts, Safe Routes to School infrastructure, and the effects of recreational trail use on water quality.

 Hands-On Learning Opportunities